 This seminar course compares and contrasts major religious, philosophical, social, and political themes in different civilizations.
 Comparisons will vary each year but may be drawn from Asia, the Indian subcontinent, the Middle East, Africa, and indigenous cultures of the Americas.
 It examines the historical foundations of these civilizational differences and draws comparisons with common features of Western civilization.
-One important goal of the course is to enhance student understanding of and for non-Western values and traditions.
-This accuracy will be offered in 2000 (01 end in a literrative uncer the mediter.
+One important goal of the course is to enhance student appreciation for non-Western values and traditions.

-This course will be offered in 2000-01 and in alternating years thereafter.
+This course will be offered in 2002-03 and in alternating years thereafter.